abinghamwalker/make_chat_gp2/README.md

 This repository is primarily a personal learning project.
 While others may find it useful as a reference or educational resource, it is not intended as a production-ready implementation.

 ---

-_Note: This README will be updated as the implementation progresses._